divio/divio-cloud-docs/background/project-creation-options.rst

 .. image:: /images/project-creation-stack.png
    :alt: 'project creation Stack options'

 Generally, you will select *Build your own* and construct your own ``Dockerfile``.
+See :ref:`how-to-existing-web-application` for guidance.

-We also provide some pre-built project templates for Aldryn Python, Node, PHP, Java and others (see :ref:`below <project-creation-pre-built>`).
+We also provide some pre-built project templates for Aldryn Python, Node, PHP, Java and others (see :ref:`below

-:ref:`deploy-django` for a good example of using the *Build your own* option with Django.
+<project-creation-pre-built>`).

 ..
 Do not change this reference!